West Camel

 West Camel is a village and civil parish in south Somerset, England, about 7 mi north of the town of Yeovil.
 It lies either side of the River Cam, just south of the A303, and has a population of 459.
 The parish includes the hamlet of Urgashay.
 Neighbouring villages include Queen Camel, and Bridgehampton.

+Toponymy

+The name of Camel derives not from the animal, but from the Common Brittonic language.
+The name is first attested in charters of the mid-tenth century (surviving in a thirteenth-century copy), as Cantmel; in the original manuscript of a charter of 995, as Cantmæl; and in the Domesday Book of 1086 as Camel and Camelle.
+It derives from the Brittonic words found today in modern Welsh as cant ("enclosure, circle, rim") and moel ("bare").
+Thus the name once meant "bare ridge" or something similar.
+The name is first attested with the addition of West in 1291, as Wescammel.
+This element was introduced to distinguish West Camel from nearby Queen Camel.
+The village was also known as Camel Abbatis ("Abbot's Camel") for its association with Muchelney Abbey.

 History

-The name "Camel" derives not from the animal, but from the name "Cantmeel", "Cantmell" or "Cantmel", by which West Camel was formerly known.
-"Cantmeel" itself derives from the words cant (ridge) and mael (bare).
-The village was also known as Camel Abbatis for its association with Muchelney Abbey.

-This is one of many sites in England identified as a possible setting of The Strife of Camlann, related as the final battle of King Arthur.
+Camel is one of many sites in England identified as a possible setting of The Strife of Camlann, related as the final battle of King Arthur.

 The earliest evidence of a settlement dates from before AD 940: remains of a Saxon preaching cross.
 The parish of West Camel later became part of the Hundred of Somerton.

 The earliest written reference to West Camel dates from 995 CE, in the form of a grant of the village by Aethelred II to the monks of Muchelney Abbey.
 Produce exacted for the abbey grange was held in an extant 15th-century tithe barn.